etopritika/test-dashboard/README.md

-# Application README
+# Updated README

 ## Project Overview

 This application is a simple table and chart management tool built with modern web development technologies.
 Users can filter, sort, and edit data within a table.
 The project demonstrates the use of client-side state management, modals for editing and deleting data, and a flexible architecture that allows for future extensibility.

 **Note**: This application does not have a backend.
-All data is stored and managed locally on the client side.
+All data is stored and managed locally on the client side or fetched from static files.

 ---